aetherwingz/TRIGGER/README.md

 # TRIGGER

+**This is no longer actively maintained, you may still submit issues and PRs though.**

 TRIGGER provides easy to use area-based triggers for minestom that you can tailor to your use case.

 The core implementation is powered by the bundled [QuickHull3D](https://github.com/Quickhull3d/quickhull3d) algorithm.